Rick Bennett

-Eric John "Rick" Bennett (born July 24, 1967) is an American former ice hockey left winger and head coach of the Savannah Ghost Pirates.
-He is the former head coach of the Union Dutchmen ice hockey team of Union College, where he coached from 2011 until 2022.
+Eric John "Rick" Bennett (born July 24, 1967) is an American former ice hockey left winger and former head coach of the Savannah Ghost Pirates.
+He is the former head coach of the Union Garnet Chargers men's ice hockey team of Union College, where he coached from 2011 until 2022.
+He played 15 games in the National Hockey League with the New York Rangers over three seasons from 1990 to 1991.
+The rest of his career, which lasted from 1990 to 1999, was spent in the minor leagues.

 Playing career

 Bennett was a four-year letterwinner (1986–90) and co-captain at Providence, where he was recognized as a Hobey Baker finalist (1990) and two-time winner of the Lou Lamoriello Trophy as team MVP.
 He was named an All-American during the 1988-89 season and earned All-Hockey East Second Team honors in 1990.
 A left-winger, Bennett finished with 134 points (50 goals, 84 assists) in 128 career games.
 Bennett skated on the famed B-B-G line, along with center Mike Boback and right wing Robbie Gaudreau.
 Rick, who graduated with a B.A. in general studies, was inducted into the Providence College Athletic Hall of Fame in 2012.

 Bennett was a third-round draft pick (54th overall) of the Minnesota North Stars in the 1986 NHL Entry Draft.
 His draft rights were later traded to the New York Rangers.
 Bennett appeared in 15 games with the Rangers over three seasons (1989–90, 1990–91, 1991–92).
 Bennett's 10-year professional career also included stints with the Binghamton Rangers (AHL), Springfield Indians (AHL), Hershey Bears (AHL), Springfield Falcons (AHL), Albany River Rats (AHL), Cincinnati Cyclones (IHL), Jacksonville Lizard Kings (ECHL) and Pee Dee Pride (ECHL).
 Bennett served as a player assistant coach for the Jacksonville Lizard Kings and Pee Dee Pride.